jwbensley/Etherate/README.md

     Programs such as iPerf/jPerf/Ostinato/PathEth/Scapy (to name just a few) are mostly excellent.
-They can saturate a link to measure throughput or simulate congestion, but they usually operate at layer 3 or 4 of the OSI model using either TCP or UDP for data transport, using sockets defined by the OS.
+They can saturate a link to measure throughput or simulate congestion, but they usually operate at layer 3 or 4 of the OSI model using either TCP or UDP for data transport, some of them use sockets defined by the OS that rely on the convoluted OS TCP stack.

-    This is fine for testing over a layer 3 boundary such as across the Internet, home broadband or tail circuit diagnostics etc. Etherate uses raw sockets operating directly over layer 2 Ethernet to provide low level network analysis for Ethernet and MPLS connections.
+    These programs are great for testing over a layer 3 boundary such as across the Internet, home broadband, tail circuit diagnostics etc. Etherate uses raw sockets operating directly over layer 2 Ethernet to provide low level network analysis for Ethernet and MPLS connections.